wmde/wikibase-release-pipeline/development/test/README.md

 ### Choose where the test belongs

 - Add a browser spec under `test/specs/<suite>/`.
 Use the suite whose services and configuration match the behavior under test.
 - Put reusable browser interactions in `test/helpers/pages/` and other shared test logic in `test/helpers/`.
 Keep behavior specific to one test in its spec.
 - Put suite-specific MediaWiki configuration, SQL, fixture extensions, and Compose overrides in `test/suites/<suite>/`.
 - Change shared runner lifecycle code in `test/setup/` only when the behavior should apply to every suite.

 An existing suite automatically discovers a new spec only when its `<suite>.conf.ts` `specs` patterns include the new path.
 When a change needs a different combination of Compose profiles or overrides, add a suite directory with a matching `<suite>.conf.ts` and include it in the CI test matrix.

 ### Conventions

 - Name spec files after the feature or service behavior they cover.
 Use Mocha `describe` and `it` descriptions that state the observable behavior.
 - Read service URLs and credentials from `testEnv.vars`; do not hard-code local ports, hostnames, or credentials.
 - Create unique test data when practical and do not rely on spec execution order.
 The `repo` suite can run several WDIO workers concurrently.
 - Prefer page objects for repeated UI flows and WebdriverIO expectations or `browser.waitUntil` for asynchronous behavior.
 Use a fixed `browser.pause` only when no observable condition is available, and explain why in the spec.
-- Keep assertions in the spec so the behavior being verified remains visible;
-  helpers should primarily arrange state or expose reusable interactions.
+- Keep assertions in the spec so the behavior being verified remains visible; helpers should primarily arrange state or expose reusable interactions.
 - Run the smallest relevant spec while iterating, then its complete suite before submitting the change.
 Build every changed image first because tests do not build images automatically.

-The test harness in this directory covers browser and service integration tests.
-The installer bootstrap smoke test lives with the WBS tools image at `development/images/wbs-tools/test/install-bootstrap.sh` and runs through `./nx test wbs-tools`.
+The `wbs-tools` suite includes the bootstrap selection checks in `test/specs/wbs-tools/install-bootstrap.sh` and the end-to-end installer test in `test/specs/wbs-tools/install.ts`.
+The latter uses the installer's supported local mode with reserved `.test` hostnames, boots the complete deployment, waits for its services and configured health checks, and logs into Wikibase using the administrator credentials entered in the form.

+This exercises the supported `--local` path.
+It does not cover public DNS matching, public certificate issuance, firewall configuration, or reachability from outside the Docker host; those remain separate deployment concerns.

+Because it installs the complete current checkout, build all local images with `./wbs-dev build` before running this suite.
+CI provides the equivalent images from its build jobs under a workflow-specific tag.

 When working on the browser tests, consult the documentation of the following libraries: